On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Introduction

-Relaxing the integrality constraint in matchings may make the problem harder.
-For instance, the problem of finding a stable, social welfare maximizing integral matching can be posed as a linear program.
-However, when we allow for matchings to be fractional, the problem becomes \textbf{NP}-Hard.
-This was shown by Caragiannis et al. \cite{caragiannis2019stable}.
-They also show that by allowing the stable matchings to be fractional, we can make large gains in terms of social welfare.
-Thus, it is of interest to study fractional matchings and design algorithms to find fractional matchings with desirable properties.
+Exploring fractional matchings to investigate various properties studied in the context of integral matchings could raise interesting challenges.
+For example, relaxing the integrality constraint in matchings may make the problem harder.
+Consider, for instance, the problem of finding the matching that maximizes social welfare amongst all stable matchings.
+For integral matchings, this can be posed as a linear program.
+However, when we allow for matchings to be fractional, the problem becomes \textbf{NP}-Hard, as shown by \cite{caragiannis2019stable}.
+Caragiannis et al. also show that by allowing the stable matchings to be fractional, we can make large gains in terms of social welfare.
+It is therefore of interest to study fractional matchings and devise efficient algorithms to find fractional matchings with desirable properties.

-Another crucial requirement for matching mechanisms is incentive compatibility, i.e. the matching mechanism should induce all participating agents to reveal their true preferences.
-This paper explores the problem of finding incentive compatible mechanisms that produce stable fractional matchings.
+Incentive compatibility is clearly a desirable property to seek.
+We would like the matching mechanism that produces the matching to induce all participating agents to report their true preferences.
+Considerable amount of work has gone into studying the incentive compatibility properties of various algorithms, particularly of the Gale- Shapley algorithm, by \cite{roth1982economics,teo2001gale,vaish2017manipulating,shen2018coalition,yahiro2018strategyproof,zhang2018strategyproof}, among others.
+In this paper, we investigate the important but unexplored problem of finding incentive compatible mechanisms to produce stable fractional matchings.
+In doing so, we characterize the space of matching instances with a unique stable fractional matchings.
+This is of independent interest in the context of structural properties of stable fractional matchings.